-Fall Term due August 15 \$9,925 Spring Term due January 15 For students entering at Jan Term due December 15 \$9,925 NOTE: Tuition and fees must be paid in full by the due date for a student to be eligible to enroll for the term.
+Fall Term due August 15 \$9,925 Spring Term due January 15 \$9,925 For students entering at Jan Term due December 15 \$9,925

+NOTE: Tuition and fees must be paid in full by the due date for a student to be eligible to enroll for the term.
 A \$100 late fee per term will be added to any student account, not paid in full by August 15 and January 15.
-All financial aid must be completed
+All financial aid must be completed and approved, including approval of outside loans, with any remaining balance paid by the due date, in order to avoid this late fee.
+All NelNet Payment Plan accounts must be up-to-date to avoid this fee.
+Interest will accrue at a rate of one and one-half percent per month on any past due balance.

-Any questions, please call Student Billing at 864.596.9032 or 864.596.9592.
+Any questions, please call Student Accounts at 864.596.9032 or 864.596.9592.

 A student may matriculate for the Fall and Jan Terms or the Jan and Spring Terms only.
 No refund will be granted to a student who matriculates for the Fall and Jan Terms and does not register for the Jan Term.
-Please note: A student who is only enrolled in Jan Term, will owe tuition for the term at the part time rate.
+Please note: A student who is only enrolled in Jan Term, will owe tuition for the term at the part-time rate.
 Also, a student who is only living on campus for Jan Term will owe a prorated amount for room and board based on the number of days on campus.

-The non-refundable reservation fee is applicable to tuition for the upcoming year only.
-If a student elects not to return to Converse College, the fee will be forfeited and will not apply toward tuition for the previous year.
+The non-refundable reservation fee is applied to tuition for the upcoming year only.
+If a student elects not to return to Converse University, the fee will be forfeited and will not apply toward tuition for the previous year.

-The College accepts VISA, MasterCard, Discover Card and American Express for payments of tuition and fees.
-For more information, contact Student Billing at 864.596.9032 or 864.596.9592.
+The University accepts VISA, MasterCard, Discover Card, and American Express for payments of tuition and fees.
+For more information, contact Student Accounts at 864.596.9032 or 864.596.9592.
 Payments may also be made through the student or parent portal online at my.converse.edu.